 During my teenage years I saw him in 6 Rms Riv Vu (classified ad-talk for Six Rooms, River View), opposite Jane Alexander.
 Both were a lot better than what playwright Bob Randall wrote for them in this minor comedy, though it was hardly a waste of time to enjoy these two professionals fall in love on stage.
 The next time I saw Orbach, was in 1975 as Billy Flynn in the original Broadway production of John Kander and Fred Ebb and Bob Fosse’s Chicago.
 I saw him play this role three times (well, two and a half — I second acted the show on one occasion).
 He was so in command, and so at ease (really his greatest virtue), that it felt as if when Jerry Orbach was in a musical you could easily relax, safe that for the next two hours all would be right with the world.

-My last time (and everyone’s, as would turn out to be the case) to see Orbach create a role in a stage musical, was in 1980 when Warner Brothers film 42nd Street came to Broadway.
+My last time (and everyone’s, as would turn out to be the case) to see Orbach create a role in a stage musical was when the 1930’s Warner Brothers musical 42nd Street was re-done for Broadway in 1980.
 I caught it the week it opened, which turned out to be one of the most turbulent in theatre history, what with the drama surrounding the death from a rare blood cancer of its director and choreographer, Gower Champion, on the show’s opening night.
 That its producer David Merrick, somehow managed to withhold this information which had occurred earlier in the day from the entire New York press (as well as his cast and company), all playing directly into the showman’s hands.
 Grimly announcing the news from the stage after the musical’s wildly receptive ovation at its opening night curtain call, the photo of Merrick surrounded by his stunned cast made the front pages of every newspaper in the world.

 After a full five-minute ovation, “the cast, still assembled on stage, seemed as startled as the audience when Merrick came out on stage,” as reported in the Washington Post.
 “When he [Merrick] began speaking, saying “This is a very tragic occasion for me,” some in the audience chuckled, apparently suspecting a joke.
 But when he said that Mr. Champion had died, there were gasps and screams.
 Merrick embraced actress Wanda Richert, a young star of the show, who was weeping.
 The audience began to file out silently.”